skatiyar/goutils/queue/README.md

 - The input value of type T

 If the context is cancelled during processing, it's the `process` function's responsibility to respect cancellation.

-### Config Function

-Config function returns the actual configuration of the queue.

 ## Example Usage